BLavery/SAMD21-M0-Mini/README.md

 The obvious application types available are
  - arduino sketch
  - circuitpython
- - manually set up toolchain with compiler & uploader
+ - manually set up toolchain/suite with compiler & uploader

 This set of notes looks at the first two of these.
 If you are doing your own suite, you are smart enough to not need these notes!